psychemedia/storytelling-notes/twa-sisters-binnorie.md

 The eldest dang the youngest in.

 7 ' O sister, sister, tak my hand,
-And ye 'll hae Lud John and aw his land.'
+And ye'll hae Lud John and aw his land.'

 8 With a silver wand she pushd her in,
 * * * * *